Volunteer Training: Safeguarding

 From here, your next step depends on where you are in your journey as a volunteer.

-• If you are interested in becoming a mentor, you must have completed the DBS process with Career Ready or provided the information we require to check the DBS update service.
+• To mentor you must have completed the DBS process with Career Ready or provided the information we require to check the DBS update service.

-• If you are a returning volunteer you will need to renew your DBS check if it is over 3 years old or coming up to 3 years since issue date.
+• If you are a returning volunteer you will need to renew your DBS check if it is over 3 years old or coming up to 3 years since issue date at the start of each programme cohort year

-• Visit your volunteer portal under the “My Resources” section where you will find the other training session available: Induction, as well as other useful documents.
+• Visit your volunteer portal under the “My Resources” section where you will find other useful documents.

 Thank you